Kennel License (Dogs and Cats)

 (651) 296-2942 | (800) 627-3529 (TTY)

-The Minnesota Board of Animal Health responsibilities include protecting the health of domestic animals of the state, regulating and inspecting many aspects of the livestock and poultry industries.
-Licensing of cat and dog kennels and dealers and research establishments.
+The Minnesota Board of Animal Health's responsibilities include protecting the health of domestic animals of the state, regulating and inspecting many aspects of the livestock and poultry industries.
+Licensing of cat and dog kennels and kennel .

 Minn.
 Stats.
 347